pyonia/datascience/README.md

-# datascience
+# data_science

 Data Visualization

-Exploratory analysis
+• Exploratory analysis
 </br>
 > Looking for relationships in the data </br>
 > Connect to questions about data </br>
 > Visualizations don't need to be perfect </br>

-Explanatory visualizations
+• Explanatory visualizations
 </br>
 > Highlight insights </br>
 > Surrounded by a story </br>